Tips and Resources4 MINUTE READ

 4 Describe your senses

-To build your child’s vocabulary, take every opportunity to teach them how to describe what’s happening in the moment.
-“The snow is crunchy under my feet,” ”Oh, the ground is icy and slippery!”
-“The wind is blowing fast!”
+To build your child’s vocabulary, teach them how to describe what’s happening in the moment.
+“The snow is crunchy under my feet.” ”Oh, the ground is icy and slippery!”
+“My nose is cold!”

 Have a winter crafts day!